 We wholeheartedly urge you to invest a few precious moments in watching our enlightening interview with The Fan Club Project.
 This captivating conversation delves into the origins of our mobile museum, its present-day mission, and our compelling vision for the future.
 Embrace the opportunity for inspiration and insight by clicking the link here: https://youtu.be/ilNTmw2rMLM?si=PLIt1a_tcVg9Okd_

 It is our privilege to operate as part of the 501(c)(3) Nonprofit, The United Crowns Foundation, Inc. (unitedcrownsfoundation.org), with IRS Tax Exemption EIN: 85-1645450.
 As a nonprofit organization, we do not charge for bringing our museum to your event.
 However, we welcome and deeply appreciate any donations you may be willing to offer.
 Your support enables us to continue our vital work in diverse communities.
 You can donate by visiting the following link: https://www.paypal.com/donate?campaign_id=GMY3KQAR9BCEQ.

-When President Gerald Ford expanded Negro History Week into a full month in 1976, he said the country needed to “seize the opportunity to honor the too-often neglected accomplishments of Black Americans in every area of endeavor throughout our history.”
-Nearly half a century later, this statement still holds true.
+In the words of President Gerald Ford, who expanded Negro History Week into a full month in 1976, "seize the opportunity to honor the too-often neglected accomplishments of Black Americans in every area of endeavor throughout our history."
+These words remain as pertinent today as they were nearly half a century ago.

-Dr. Tracy P. Washington (Museum Curator) is available to host lectures on the African American experience in the United States from 1619 to the present (2023).
-Each of Dr. Washington’s lectures are tailored to meet the needs of your specific organization and demographics.
+Dr. Tracy P. Washington, our esteemed Museum Curator, stands ready to host lectures on the African American experience in the United States, spanning from 1619 to the present year, 2023.
+Each lecture is meticulously tailored to suit the unique needs and demographics of your organization.

-To schedule our United Crowns Mobile Black History Museum or Black History lecture please contact us at:
+To schedule a visit from our United Crowns Mobile Black History Museum or arrange a captivating Black History lecture, please do not hesitate to contact us: